Why run Windows on Windows when you can run Windows on a Chromebook?

 You probably would, if you were a Chromebook fan.

 And how is this possible exactly though?
 Windows is Windows.
-Chromebook are Chrome OS.
-They’re not interchangeable I thought?
+Chromebook is Chrome OS.
+Are they not interchangeable?

 Running Windows on Chromebook is possible with CrossOver